Debt-ceiling deal reached, vote to come

-Over the weekend, the Biden White House and Republican House leaders reached a debt-ceiling deal, with text of the bill released on May 28.
-The agreement extends the debt ceiling to $31.4 trillion until Jan.
-1, 2025.
+Over the weekend, the Biden White House and Republican House leaders reached a debt-ceiling deal, with text of the bill released on 28 May.
+The agreement extends the debt ceiling to $31.4 trillion until 1 January 2025.
 It also keeps overall government spending flat in 2024 and raises it 2% in 2025.
 In addition to these headline numbers, the agreement also expands work requirements for older Americans who receive government assistance.
-It also contains provisions to modestly increase military expenditures—to $866 billion in 2024 and $895 billion in 2025.
+It also contains provisions to modestly increase military expenditures – to $866 billion in 2024 and $895 billion in 2025.

 How are both parties reacting to the deal?

 On the surface, the deal has spurred criticism from hardliners on both sides of the aisle.
 Republican hardliners are reacting to the fact that actual spending cuts were not achieved, and are also expressing disappointment that the work requirements are not more stringent.
 On the left, unsurprisingly, hardliners have criticised the work requirements that have been agreed to, feeling that the administration gave up more than needed to achieve a deal.